 Montmorency Pie Cherry Tree

-The classic Pie Cherry, the Montmorency Pie Cherry Tree produces abundant crops of firm, bright red, richly tart fruit with clear juice.
+The classic Pie Cherry, the Montmorency produces abundant crops of firm, bright red, richly tart fruit with clear juice.
 Montmorency Pie Cherry makes the best Cherry Pies!
 A self-fertile and naturally dwarf tree, Montmorency will grow 10-12 ft. in height and is hardy to minus 40°F.

 Latin Name: Prunus cerasus

-Site and Soil: Montmorency Pie Cherry Tree like full to 1/2 day sun and well-drained soil.
+Site and Soil: Full to 1/2 day sun and well-drained soil.

 Bearing Age: 2 – 3 years after planting.